OfficeDev/office-js-docs-pr/docs/develop/host-specific-api-model.md

 ## &#42;OrNullObject methods and properties

-Some accessor methods and properties throw an exception when the desired object is not present.
-For example, if you attempt to get an Excel worksheet by specifying a worksheet name that is not in the workbook, the `getItem()` method throws an `ItemNotFound` exception.
+Some accessor methods and properties throw an exception when the desired object doesn't exist.
+For example, if you attempt to get an Excel worksheet by specifying a worksheet name that isn't in the workbook, the `getItem()` method throws an `ItemNotFound` exception.

 Any `*OrNullObject` variant lets you check for an object without throwing exceptions.
 These methods and properties return a null object (not the JavaScript `null`) rather than throwing an exception if the specified item doesn't exist.
-For example, you can call the `getItemOrNullObject()` method on a collection such as **Worksheets** to attempt to retrieve an item from the collection.
+For example, you can call the `getItemOrNullObject()` method on a collection such as **Worksheets** to retrieve an item from the collection.
 The `getItemOrNullObject()` method returns the specified item if it exists; otherwise, it returns a null object.
 The null object that is returned contains the boolean property `isNullObject` that you can evaluate to determine whether the object exists.

 The following code sample attempts to retrieve an Excel worksheet named "Data" by using the `getItemOrNullObject()` method.
 If the method returns a null object, a new sheet needs to be created before actions can taken on the sheet.